How to Change the Windows 10 System Lock Timeout

 InactivityTimeoutSecs

-Double-click it and in the box that opens, select the ‘Decimal’ base system.
+Double-click it and in the box that opens, select the Decimal base.
 In the value data field, enter in seconds how long the system lock timeout should be.
-For example, if you’d like the system to lock automatically after five minutes of inactivity, you will enter 300 (60×5).
-Click Ok, and then restart your system.
+For example, if you’d like the system to lock automatically after five minutes of inactivity, enter 300 (60×5).
+Click OK.

 The system will now lock automatically if it is inactive for the period of time you set in the registry.
-You can change the interval any time you want but, you will have to restart the system after each change for it to be applied.
+You can change the interval any time you want.
+If it doesn’t seem to apply immediately, sign out and back in, or restart the system.

 It’s mind-blowing that Windows 10 doesn’t have a simpler, more direct way to manage this setting.
 You will find that there are several other power-related settings that are hidden by Windows 10.
 You can only enable them by modifying or adding values to the Windows registry.